 If you do happen to have a iPhone or iPad but want to see accurate color on your desktop or laptop computer, you can always set the RGB (red, green, blue) and brightness settings on your monitor to match the color on these devices.
 Just set them side-by-side and make the adjustments so that the desktop monitor matches what you see on the iPhone or iPad.

-We have hundreds of colors to choose from and all of them work equally well on both leather and vinyl regardless of whether the item is a piece of furniture or a car seat.
-The only difference between them is that some colors are formulated to match specific colors like the furniture and auto colors.
+We have hundreds of colors to choose from and all of them work equally well on both leather and vinyl regardless of whether the item is a sofa, an auto seat or a purse.
+The only difference between them is that the Auto colors are formulated for specific makes and models.

-If you can’t find the color you want on one color chart, don’t be afraid to look at the others.
-All of our colors will work on any item and…you can even create your own custom color by tinting any of our colors using our “tinting pigments“.
+All of our colors will work on any flexible leather or vinyl item.
+Our products are not recommended for hard plastic.
+You can even create your own custom color by tinting any of our colors using our “tinting pigments” or you can intermix any of the Color Flex colors, regardless if it’s a Standard color or an Auto color.
 If the color you order is close but not exact, you can always lightly blend it into the surrounding area.
 This is time-tested painter’s trick.

-Our basic colors are a collection of general popular colors.
+Our Standard Colors are a collection of colors formulated to match many popular furniture colors as well as most common leather and vinyl items.
+From neutral colors to the very bold.
 When selecting your color we recommend that you first look for the shade group that might match your color, then base your final selection on the color description rather than what the sample swatch looks like on your monitor.
-Mouse over the swatch (or tap on if you have a touch screen) and you’ll see description of the color.
+Click on the + and you’ll see a larger sample of the color and a description.